samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/15_inventory_asset_management.md

 macOS offers rich sources of truth: `system_profiler`, `ioreg`, `pkgutil`, Spotlight (`mdfind`, `mdls`), and system receipts.
 By wrapping these tools in modular functions, you can build consistent reports with minimal overhead.

-## Section 1 – Collecting Hardware Inventory
+## 15.1 Collecting Hardware Inventory

 ### 1.1 Efficient Hardware Collection